rjw57/richwareham.com-static/_posts/2014-09-02-hmac-securely-updating-my-website-from-travis.md

 $ curl -i -F "archive=@site.zip" https://www.richwareham.com/static-content
 ```

-This works beautifully now **anyone can modify my site's content**.
-To
+This works beautifully but it is massively insecure: **anyone can modify my
-overwrite or create a file on my site an attacker need only POST a zipfile to a
+site's content**.
+To overwrite or create a file on my site an attacker need
-URL which is plainly listed in the Tavis configuration file.
+only POST a zipfile to a URL which is plainly listed in the Tavis configuration
+file.

 # Shhh...
 It's a (shared) secret